reidev275/ReducingDeveloperFriction/slides/index.md

 * **Erlang / Elixir** - Massive scalability

-' all languages have pros and console
+' all languages have pros and cons
 ' need 'web scale'? look at Erlang and Elixir
 ' already on .Net? look at F# though Clojure can target clr ' already on Java?
 Clojure and Scala